PhD Student at the Max Planck ETH Center for Learning Systems (CLS).

 Thomas Wimmer

-I am currently pursuing a PhD through the Max Planck ETH Center for Learning Systems (CLS) and ELLIS programs.
-My advisors are Jan Eric Lenssen, Bernt Schiele, Christian Theobalt (MPI), and Siyu Tang (ETH).
+I am a doctoral student at the Max Planck ETH Center for Learning Systems (CLS) and ELLIS programs.
+My advisors are Jan Eric Lenssen, Bernt Schiele (MPI), and Siyu Tang (ETH).

-I previously graduated from my double master’s degree at the Technical University of Munich and the Institut Polytechnique de Paris.
-During my studies, I have had the chance to work with various great people, including Daniel Cremers, Maks Ovsjanikov, Peter Wonka, and Federico Tombari.
+I previously graduated from master’s degrees at the Technical University of Munich and the Institut Polytechnique de Paris.
+During my studies, I collaborated and worked in the groups of Daniel Cremers, Maks Ovsjanikov, Peter Wonka, and Federico Tombari.

 My main research interests are visual representation learning and 3D computer vision.
 However, I am always open to new ideas and collaborations in related fields.
 This website gives you an overview of my recent research and other projects.